China strips license of lawyer for Hong Kong activist

 Throughout the case, families of the activists protested that they should be able to use lawyers they selected instead of the court-appointed lawyers.

-Lu was summoned often by the local bureau of the Justice Department in Chengdu for meetings in which the bureau officials told him to leave the case.
+Lu has been summoned often by the local bureau of the Justice Department in Chengdu for meetings in which the bureau officials told him to leave the case.

 Neither Lu or Ren backed down.
 “Why should I quit when there’s no legal reason for me to quit?
 How can I explain myself to the family?”
 Ren told The Associated Press.